brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 ### Convergence

 Proper convergence was determined by starting the minimization process from dispersed values of the maximum likelihood estimates and adjusting phases of the estimated parameters to determine if the model found a better minimum.
 Starting parameters were jittered by 10 percent.
-This was repeated 100 times with 19 out of 100 runs returned to the base model likelihood.
-A better, lower negative log-likelihood, model fit was not found.
+This was repeated 100 times with 19 out of 100 runs returned to the base model negative log-likelihood.
+A lower negative log-likelihood model fit was not found.
+Alternative phasing was done over three models by setting phases of all parameters other than ln($R_0$) to 2, setting selectivity parameters for the recreational fleet to phase 4, and setting selectivity parameters for the commercial fleet to phase 4.
+No model with lower negative log-likelihood was found through alternative phasing.
 Through the jittering done as explained, likelihood profiles, and alternative phasing, we are confident that the base model as presented represents the best fit to the data given the assumptions made.
 There were no difficulties in inverting the Hessian to obtain estimates of variability throughout initial model attempts and all explorations resulted in a positive-definite Hessian.

-[need to do alternative phasing]

 ### Likelihood Profiles

 Likelihood profiles were conducted for $R_0$, steepness, natural mortality, $L_{\infty}$, growth coefficient ($k$), and the peak in selectivity for the recreational fleet separately.
-These likelihood profiles were conducted by fixing the parameter at specific values and estimating the remaining parameters based on the fixed parameter value.
+These likelihood profiles were originally conducted by fixing the parameter at specific values and estimating the remaining parameters based on the fixed parameter value.
+An additional profile on steepness was done while fixing the recreational selectivity parameters.

 In regards to values of ln($R_0$), values from approximately 1.8 to 4 were supported with the negative log-likelihood minimized at the value from the base model of 2 (Figure \ref{fig:r0-profile}).
 This suggests the data contain information about the minimum scale of the population, but limited information on how large the population could be.
-Increasing ln($R_0$) relative to the base model results in an increase in stock scale (Figure \ref{fig:r0-ssb}) and status (Figure \ref{fig:r0-depl}).
+Increasing ln($R_0$) relative to the base model resulted in an increase in stock scale (Figure \ref{fig:r0-ssb}) and status (Figure \ref{fig:r0-depl}).

 Similar to results for $R_0$, the profile on steepness suggests the data have limited information on the value of steepness.
 Values of steepness between 0.3-1.0 were supported based on change in negative log-likelihood, with the lowest negative log-likelihood occurring near a value of 1.0, which is greater than the value of steepness in the base model of 0.72 (Figure \ref{fig:h-profile}).
 Assuming lower steepness values resulted in higher estimates of unfished and recent spawning output, particularly for the lowest steepness values (0.3 and 0.4; Figure \ref{fig:h-ssb}), and similar levels of depletion relative to unfished conditions, with the exception of the lower values (0.3 and 0.4; Figure \ref{fig:h-depl}).
 We explored the reason for different dynamics at low steepness values.
-As opposed to having convergence issues, we found the models converged on estimates of peak selectivity for the recreational fleet near 33 cm and estimates of log($R_0$) near 3, which are greatly different than the base model estimates.
+As opposed to having convergence issues, we found the models converged on estimates of peak selectivity for the recreational fleet near 33 cm and estimates of ln($R_0$) near 3, which are greatly different than the base model estimates.
 The steepness profile therefore highlights the high uncertainty in the base model around peak selectivity and ln($R_0$) estimates.
 We further explored the effect of selectivity on the profile for steepness by profiling across steepness values while fixing recreational selectivity to base model estimates.
 Fixing commercial selectivity had no effect.
 The resulting profile suggests the likelihood surface is flat across steepness values and the negative log-likelihood is minimized near steepness values of 1.0 (Figure \ref{fig:h-recfix-profile}).
-Low steepness values resulted in higher unfished spawning output (Figure \ref{fig:h-recfix-ssb}), but without the effect of changes in selectivity, greater depletion compared to the base model (Figure \ref{fig:h-recfix-depl}).
+Low steepness values resulted in higher unfished spawning output (Figure \ref{fig:h-recfix-ssb}), and without the effect of changes in selectivity greater depletion compared to the base model (Figure \ref{fig:h-recfix-depl}).

-Given that estimates of peak selectivity are uncertain in the base model, and selectivity estimates can influence most esimates, we profiled across values of peak selectivity for the recreational fleet (Figure \ref{fig:recselex-profile}).
-The profile on peak selectivity supported all estimates of peak selectivity but that the minimum of the likelihood was found at the base model estimate of 44.07.
+Given that estimates of peak selectivity are uncertain in the base model, and selectivity estimates can influence parameters estimates, as was shown for steepness, we profiled across values of peak selectivity for the recreational fleet (Figure \ref{fig:recselex-profile}).
+The profile on peak selectivity supported all estimates of peak selectivity but the minimum of the negative log-likelihood was found at the base model estimate of 44.07.
 Lower estimates of peak selectivity resulted in greater estimates of unfished and recent spawning output (Figure \ref{fig:recselex-ssb}) as well as higher estimates of stock status (Figure \ref{fig:recselex-depl}).

-The negative log-likelihood profile across natural mortality supported the largest values in the profile.
-The estimated stock trajectories assuming lower or higher natural mortality values impacted the estimated unfished spawning output (Figures \ref{fig:m-ssb}), and resulted in similar stock statuses near to or above the management target (Figures \ref{fig:m-depl}).
-Low values of $M$ resulted in similar results to low values of steepness, with estimates of peak selectivity near 32 cm, however estimates of log($R_0$) were nearer the estimate from the base model.
+The negative log-likelihood profile across natural mortality supported the largest value in the profile.
+The estimated stock trajectories assuming lower or higher natural mortality values affected the estimated unfished spawning output (Figures \ref{fig:m-ssb}), and resulted in stock statuses near to or above the management target (Figures \ref{fig:m-depl}).
+Low values of $M$ resulted in similar results to low values of steepness, with estimates of peak selectivity near 32 cm, however estimates of ln($R_0$) were nearer the estimate from the base model.
+For values of $M$ above 0.1, the estimate for peak selectivity of the recreational fleet was reaching its bound.

-A profile across a range of $L_{\infty}$ values was also conducted and values from approximately 40 to 44 cm were supported with a minimum around 41 cm (Figure \ref{fig:linf-profile}).
+A profile across a range of $L_{\infty}$ values was also conducted and values from approximately 40 to 44 cm were supported with a minimum negative log-likelihood around 41 cm (Figure \ref{fig:linf-profile}).
 The value of $L_{\infty}$ in the model was fixed at 43.04.
 The stock scale and status is variable across alternative $L_{\infty}$ values where assuming lower values resulted in large increases in unfished and recent spawning output (Figure \ref{fig:linf-ssb}) and stock status (Figure \ref{fig:linf-depl}).

 The negative log-likelihood profile across values of $k$ supported all values within the profile but was minimized at lower values of $k$ (Figure \ref{fig:k-profile}).
 The value of $k$ in the base model was fixed at 0.199.
 Lowering the value of $k$ resulted in higher estimates of unfished and recent spawning output (Figure \ref{fig:k-ssb}) and stock status (Figure \ref{fig:k-depl}).

 ### Retrospective Analysis

 A five-year retrospective analysis was conducted by running the model using data up to 2015, 2016, 2017, 2018, and 2019.
-The estimated spawning output was consistent with the base model when recent year's data were removed up until 4 and 5 years of data were removed (Figures \ref{fig:retro-ssb} and \ref{fig:retro-depl}).
-Remove 4 and 5 years of data resulted in a downward shift in stock scale and status.
+The estimated spawning output was consistent with the base model when recent year's data were removed up until when 4 and 5 years of data were removed (Figures \ref{fig:retro-ssb} and \ref{fig:retro-depl}).
+Removing 4 and 5 years of data resulted in a downward shift in stock scale and status.

 ### Sensitivity Analyses

 A number of sensitivity analyses were conducted.
-Sensitivities were conducted as a single exploration from the base model assumptions and/or data, and were not performed in a cumulative fashion.
+Sensitivities were generally conducted as a single exploration from the base model assumptions and/or data, and were not performed in a cumulative fashion.
+Exceptions include reweighting the length composition data when estimating recruitment deviations, and including annual recruitment deviations when estimating dome-shaped selectivity for the recreational fleet.

 \begin{enumerate}

   \item Estimate annual recruitment deviations.

+  \item Estimate annual recruitment deviations and update the data weighting values.

   \item Data weighting according to the McAllister-Ianelli method (MI DW) using the weighting values shown in Table \ref{tab:dw}.